MarwanMohamed95/Caption-Image-Generator/README.md

 In this project I implemented image caption generator that takes an input image and generate a caption that describes the image.
 - First we will extract the features from the images using Xception pre-trained model and encode the captions using Keras tokenizer class to train the model.
-- in testing we will feed the model with the feature of the test image and a starting word to generate the second word then combining the two word to generate the third and this process will repeat recursively to generate the full description caption.
+- in testing we will feed the model with the feature of the test image and a starting word to generate the second word then combining the two words to generate the third and this process will repeat recursively to generate the full description caption.

 # Steps of the project:
 --------------------------------